-The WTG generates low voltage electricity (690 V).
-This voltage is increased in the transformer located inside the nacelle reaching medium voltage level to minimize electricity losses (30 kV).
-At the exit of the wind farm there is another transformer station allowing the delivery of high voltage electricity (132 kV) to the general network.
+The WTG generates low voltage electricity.
+This voltage is increased in the transformer located inside the backend reaching medium voltage level to minimize electricity losses.
+At the exit of the wind farm there is another transformer station allowing the delivery of high voltage electricity (66 kV) to the general network.

 The distance between the wind farm transformer station and the connection point to the electrical grid is a variable value dependent on the specific location.
-According to previous Siemens Gamesa experiences in an European context, this value could be assumed to be 15 km average, which is the length of the line modeled for the LCA.
-The environmental impacts of building and dismantling this electricity transmission line have been taken from the Ecoinvent 3.5 (cut-off) LCI database.
+According to previous Siemens Gamesa experiences in an European context, this value was assumed to be 22 km average, which is the length of the line modeled for the LCA.
+The environmental impacts of building and dismantling this electricity transmission line have been taken from the Ecoinvent 3.8 (cut-off) LCI database.
 Ecoinvent estimates a technical service life for this kind of line of 30-40 years, over the windfarm technical life cycle.